panCtrlV/bigDataStat-book/README.md

 4. R for Statistical Analysis
 5. Shared Memory Parallel Computing in R
 6. R and Distributed Computing Platforms
-7. Distributed Computing in R
+7. Native Distributed Computing in R